vb64/django.admin.filters/README.md

 -   checkbox label
 -   filtering expression applied to the DB model in the form of [Django Q-objects](https://docs.djangoproject.com/en/dev/topics/db/queries/#complex-lookups-with-q-objects)

+In the `parameter_name` attribute, you need to specify the name of the GET request parameter for sending filter data.

 For our example, the code will look like this.

 ```python